This is the third post in a series exploring user understanding of next-generation catalogues:

 - The tendency to ‘satisfice’, meaning making do with results that seem good enough for the purpose rather than searching exhaustively.

 - The view that a search queries are an ongoing process, not something that should produce a single perfect set of results.

-Caution!
-This is based on coding qualitative data from nine people and is not intended to be absolute or apply to every user.
-I found strongly contrasting opinions of the catalogue with a tendency for younger readers to take to the new interface much more easily.
+Caution: this is based on coding qualitative data from nine people and is not intended to be absolute or apply to every user.
+I found strongly contrasting opinions of the catalogue with an overall tendency for younger readers to take to the new interface much more easily.

 Using our catalogue is an affective experience